 Citation: Dan Goldhaber, John Krieg, Roddy Theobald, Marcelle Goggins (2020).
 Front End to Back End: Teacher Preparation, Workforce Entry, and Attrition.
 CALDER Working Paper No. 246-1220

-How much do teachers value compensation that is deferred until retirement?
-This question is important because the vast majority of public school teachers are covered by defined benefit (DB) pension plans that “backload” a large share of compensation to retirement relative to the compensation structure in the private sector.
-There is little evidence, other than Fitzpatrick (2015), however, about whether DB pensions are consistent with teacher preferences for current and deferred compensation.
-This study examines a unique setting in Washington State, where teachers enroll in a hybrid, DB-Defined Contribution (DC) pension system, and have choices over their DC contribute rate.
-These choices reveal preferences about the value teachers place on current versus retirement compensation.
-We find that teachers choose to contribute an average of 8.18 percent, significantly more than the minimum required contribution of 5 percent.
-This suggests that teachers value retirement compensation significantly more than previously estimated by Fitzpatrick.
-Potential explanations for the difference in findings from prior evidence are discussed, including estimation strategies, differences in state settings, overall plan generosity, and the potential for teachers to view DB and DC pensions as different products.
+How much do teachers value compensation deferred for retirement (CDR)?
+This question is important because the vast majority of public school teachers are covered by defined benefit (DB) pension plans that “backload” a large share of compensation to retirement relative to the compensation structure in the private sector, and there is scant evidence about whether pension structures are consistent with teacher preferences for current compensation versus CDR.
+This study examines a unique setting in Washington State, where teachers are enrolled in a hybrid pension system that has both DB and defined contribution (DC) components.
+We exploit the fact that teachers have choices over their DC contribution rate to infer their revealed preferences for current versus CDR.
+We find that teachers on average contribute 7.23 percent of salary income toward retirement; 62 percent in fact elect to contribute more than the minimally required contribution of 5 percent.
+This suggests that teachers value CDR far more than suggested by prior evidence.

 Many states enhanced benefits in teacher retirement plans during the 1990s.
 This paper examines the school staffing effects of one such enhancement in a major urban school district with mostly high poverty schools.
 Pension rule changes in 1999 for St. Louis public school teachers resulted in very large increases in pension wealth for active teachers, as well as a powerful increase in “push” incentives for earlier retirement.
 Simple descriptive statistics on retirement patterns before and after the enhancements suggest much earlier retirement resulted.
 Shorter teaching spells imply a steady state with more teaching vacancies and a larger share of novice teachers in classrooms.
 To better understand the long run effects of these changes and alternatives policies, the authors estimate a structural model of teacher retirement.
 Simulations of retirement behavior for a representative senior teacher point to shorter completed teaching spells and earlier retirement age as a result of the enhancements.
 By contrast, moving from the post-1999 to a DC- type plan would extend the teaching career of a representative senior teacher by roughly three years.
 Simulations of voluntary DC conversation plans suggest that many senior teachers would enroll, thereby reducing workforce turnover, and overall pension costs.